 After logging in, you can manage your subscription via the “Manage subscription” page.
 When you subscribe, you’ll need to enter credit card data.
 This credit card will be charged automatically at the start of each subscription term, unless you cancel the subscription.

 If you cancel your subscription, you won’t be able to view a stitch map with your current row highlighted.
 You won’t be able to make use of your preferences, or view your favorites list.
-You won’t be able to access your private patterns at all, and – just like anyone else – you’ll only be able to view a hidden pattern if you use its direct link.
+You won’t be able to access your private patterns and collections at all, and – just like anyone else – you’ll only be able to view a hidden pattern or collection if you use its direct link.

 Many stitch patterns have been around for generations, and appear in a multitude of stitch dictionaries.
 So it’s easy to imagine that these stitch patterns belong to the entire knitting community, are in the public domain, and can’t be copyrighted by any one person.